Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 **DISCUSSION**

-Before I began this project, I had very little experience in Python programming, so it took me a bit of time to get my head around some concepts and processes.
+Before I began this project, I had little experience in Python programming, so it took me a bit of time to get my head around some concepts and processes.
-Fortunately, I had previous experience in data analtyics, in areas including statistics, modelling, inferential analysis, SPSS and Rapidminer.
+That said, I was still motivated.
+Combined with my enthusiasm for Python, I also had previous experience in data analtyics, in areas such as statistics, modelling, inferential analysis, SPSS and Rapidminer.
 My previous academic background helped a lot with managing, formatting and interpretting the project.

-Looking back, I can take solace in the fact that I have learned a vast amount by studying and using Python, and I'm eager to keep learning.
+Looking back, I can take solace and some pride in the fact that I have learned a vast amount by studying and using Python, and I'm eager to keep learning.
 I can now think about problems in a more logical and objective way when I'm using Python's tools and features.
-After grasping concepts such as loops, conditional statements, control flow and logic, I am able to breakdown problems into smaller segments in order to solve them systematically.
+After grasping core concepts such as loops, conditional statements, control flow and logic, I am able to breakdown problems into smaller segments in order to solve them systematically.
 In general, this experience has provided me with valuable tools and accompanying knowledge to add to my data science portfolio.

 After conducting a relatively comprehensive analysis, evaluation and interpretation of the Iris dataset it is hoped that some may have gained an appreciation for the value and relevance of data analytics.